NETponents/Torch/README.md

 At the end, a page will display the results.
 Show this page to your professor.
 Be sure to print out a copy for your records.
 At this point you may close the browser safely.

 # Contributing
 We will happily accept donations in return for offering this free service.
 We are just a few programmers who spend our time developing free, open-source software for the benifit of both end-users and other programmers.
+Visit <http://netponents.github.io/NetponentsWebsite/>.

 If you would like to help with code contributions, see the file *CONTRIBUTING*.